-As of July 2015, the Office of the Director of National Intelligence (ODNI) estimated publicly that as many as 25,000 individuals from more than 100 countries have travelled to Syria to engage in combat with various groups since 2011, including more than 4,500 Europeans and
+In February 2016, the Office of the Director of National Intelligence (ODNI) estimated publicly that as many as 36,500 individuals from more than 100 countries have travelled to Syria to engage in combat with various groups since 2012, including more than 6,600 Westerners, including Europeans and some U.S. citizens.8 According to the ODNI, out of this larger total, hundreds of Western foreign fighters, including dozens of U.S. citizens, have joined the ranks of the Islamic State.9